vuestorefront/vue-storefront/packages/core/docs/getting-started/layouts-and-routing.md

 ## What's next

 Layouts and pages are one thing, but in the end, they must display components and styles.
-Otherwise, the pages would be empty.
+Otherwise, we would only serve blank pages.

 New projects come with a default [Theme](./theme.html), so the next step is to understand what makes it look like this.